Personal Injury Lawyer

 Any case or claim that involves an injury to the body or mind falls under the personal injury law sphere.
 A number of the most common forms of cases that are handled by a personal injury lawyer are:

 What does a personal Injury lawyer do?

-Personal injury lawyers handle a case from origination through appeal and perform tasks similar to most litigators.
+Durham accident lawyers handle a case from origination through appeal and perform tasks similar to most litigators.
 These tasks include investigating legal claims; screening potential clients as well as evaluating their particular case.
 Personal injury lawyers also gather evidence; formulate legal theories; they draft pleadings, motions and discovery; interview and depose witnesses; get ready for trial; advocate at trial; and provide counselling services to their clients.